 T-Mobile prepaid plans

 If you don't need unlimited data, T-Mobile also has some great prepaid options.
-These come at much lower costs but not surprisingly, you will also receive a lot less data and fewer perks.
+These come at much lower costs, which also means you will also receive a lot less data and fewer perks.

 This is a great option from T-Mobile if you're on a tighter budget.
-You'll get 2.5GB and only have to pay $15 a month to get it.
-While that is quite a limited amount of data, you will get an additional 500MB added to your plan annually.
+You'll get 3GB and only have to pay $15 a month to get it.
+While that is quite a limited amount of data, you will get an additional 500MB added to your plan annually — that 3GB total had previously been 2.5GB at the start of 2022.
 Be aware that with this prepaid plan, once you're out of data, you've hit your cap and can't keep using data, even at slower speeds.
-You can upgrade to T-Mobile's connect plan with 5.5GB of data instead for an extra $10 a month.
+You can upgrade to T-Mobile's connect plan with 6GB of data instead for $25/month, while there's a new 1GB plan available for just $10/month.

 Pros: Low costs, 500MB data boosts annually